polosson/Plantt/README.md

 		$scope.formatDayShort	= 'yyyy-MM-dd';		// The JS date format for the short display of dates
 		$scope.formatMonth		= 'MMMM yyyy';		// The JS date format for the month display in header

+		$scope.useHours			= true;				// To specify the use of hours (to display hourly grid and don't force events hours to 12:00)
+		$scope.dayStartHour		= 8;				// The hour number at which the day begins (default 08:00)
+		$scope.dayEndHour		= 20;				// The hour number at which the day ends   (default 20:00)

 		// Create the events list
 		$scope.events = [
 		    {